Chemistry 120 Grades

 • Each time you complete Mercury, Sulfur, and Salt for a chapter of Caveman Chemistry you will be awarded an extra point.
 This policy encourages you to balance book-learning and real-world experience.

-• Gold: During the first week of class, you must take the Chemical Concepts Inventory, worth 4 points.
 At the end of the semester, you must take the ACS standardized test in General Chemistry, worth 10 points.
 These exams are the only requirements which every student must complete.
 Failure to do so will result in an Incomplete for the course.

 The following table shows the number of points needed to earn each grade: